opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 - How you intend to achieve your goal

 ####Location
+The first event can be hosted by the community you have contacted.
+The first event could be hosted by the community you have contacted.
+You have to offer food, drinks, music or whatever

 ####Timing

-####Keep in toch
+####Keep in touch

 What tool should I use to contact citizens?
-How do I maintain contact?